-In October, Thomas Voracek, a second-year law student, was among the Health Rights Clinic students reaching out to their clients to make sure they knew about the Florida's first post-hurricane relief in the form of a five-day food stamp distribution.
+In October, Thomas Voracek, a second-year law student and Miami Scholar, was among the Health Rights Clinic students reaching out to their clients to make sure they knew about the Florida's first post-hurricane relief in the form of a five-day food stamp distribution.
 To save time, he pre-registered online one of his clients, a 66-year-old Haitian man.

 Professor JoNel Newman and 2L Thomas Voracek

 Inadequacies at Relief at Hurricane Distribution Sites

 Saturday morning, October 14, Voracek picked up his client, and they arrived at the nearest distribution site around 10 a.m.
 Police told them the center was already closed for the day, even though online information indicated the centers were open until 6 p.m.
 By the end of the weekend, Voracek visited four sites and his client was no closer to receiving the much-needed benefit.

 Clinic Director JoNel Newman was so enraged by Voracek's experience, and others like it, that she reached out to other advocacy groups to demand that DCF reopen the distribution centers to allow impoverished Floridians access to the benefit.

 "The rollout of DSNAP in Miami-Dade County was wholly inadequate on every level," Newman wrote in a letter to DCF.
 "DCF failed to adequately staff and provide sufficient application sites to accommodate the reasonably anticipated number of applicants."

 Lines with tens of thousands of needy residents waited in lines for long hours in the hot sun and rain.
 “I wasn’t confident to send my client out there, and honestly he didn’t want to go out there.
 He thought it was a lost cause,” said Voracek.